galaxyproject/training-material/topics/galaxy-interface/tutorials/workflow-automation/tutorial.md

 >
 {: .hands_on}

-The file `vcf2lineage.ga` defines the workflow just described, while the `data/` folder holds the batches of VCF files we would, ultimately want to run the workflow on.
-As a start, lets get the workflow running on the first batch of files in the `data/batch1/` subfolder.
+The file `vcf2lineage.ga` defines the workflow just described, while the `data/` folder holds the batches of VCF files we would, ultimately, like to run the workflow on.

+Now, as a start, let's get the workflow running on the first batch of files in the `data/batch1/` subfolder.

 > ### {% icon hands_on %} Hands-on: An initial workflow run
 >